aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - x1 Using a Cooldown restores [15 - 25] Mana.
 - x1 When hit while not Healthy, a magical bubble is summoned around you for [3 - 5] seconds.
 While standing in the bubble players are Immune.
 Can only occur once every 90 seconds.
 - x1 When there are at least 5 Close enemies, Stun them for [2 - 4] seconds.
 This can only occur once every 20 seconds.
-- x1 While Unstoppable and for 4 seconds after, you gain [10 - 25%] increased Movement Speed and can move freely through enemies.
 - x1 You gain [20 - 40%] increased Movement Speed when moving away from Slowed or Chilled enemies.
 - x1 You gain 20% Movement Speed.
 Lose this bonus for 2.5-5 seconds after taking damage.
 - x1 You have 8% increased Dodge Chance versus enemies affected by Damage Over Time effects.
 When you Dodge, you gain [5 - 10] of your Primary Resource.